top of page

 The bottom-up approach

-The aim of this study is the creation of fluorescent nanoparticles made out of the polymers polyethylene, PET, polypropylene, and polystyrene by a bottom-up approach using an impinging jet mixing process.
+Within this study, we created fluorescent nanoparticles made out of the polymers polyethylene, PET, polypropylene, and polystyrene by a bottom-up approach using an impinging jet mixing process.

 The impinging jet mixing process